 Gather Gifts from the Garden

-Freshly cut ageratum, amaranth, hydrangea, ornamental oregano and yarrow, ready for drying.
+Freshly cut ageratum, amaranth, hydrangea, ornamental oregano and yarrow, ready to be dried.
 Photos: Suzanne DeJohn

 Flowers for drying